Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 ### <a name="step-1">Step 1: Setup Unity Account, Unity Simulation, and Cloud Project</a>

-In order to use Unity Simulation you need to first create a Unity account or login with your existing one.
+In order to use Unity Simulation, you need to first create a Unity account or login with your existing one.
 Once logged in, you will also need to sign-up for Unity Simulation.

 * **Action** Click on the _**Cloud**_ button at the top-right corner of Unity Editor to open the _**Services**_ tab.